-Table 8.
+Table 16.
 Additional documentation resources for your system

-Task Document Location Setting up your system For information about installing the system into a rack, see the Rack documentation included with your rack solution.
-Dell.com/poweredgemanuals For information about turning on the system and the technical specifications of your system, see the Getting Started With Your System document that is shipped with your system.
-Dell.com/poweredgemanuals Configuring your system For information about iDRAC features, configuring and logging in to iDRAC, and managing your system remotely, see the Integrated Dell Remote Access Controller User's Guide.
+Task Document Location Setting up your system For more information about installing and securing the system into a rack, see the rack documentation included with your rack solution.
+Dell.com/poweredgemanuals For information about setting up and turning on the system, see the Getting Started Guide document that is shipped with your system.
+Dell.com/poweredgemanuals Configuring your system For information about the iDRAC features, configuring and logging in to iDRAC, and managing your system remotely, see the Integrated Dell Remote Access Controller User's Guide.
 Dell.com/idracmanuals For information about installing the operating system, see the operating system documentation.
 Dell.com/operatingsystemmanuals For information about understanding Remote Access Controller Admin (RACADM) subcommands and supported RACADM interfaces, see the RACADM Command Line Reference Guide for iDRAC.
 Dell.com/idracmanuals For information about updating drivers and firmware, see the Methods to download firmware and drivers section in this document.
-Dell.com/support/drivers Managing your system For information about systems management software offered by Dell, see the Dell OpenManage Systems Management Overview Guide.
+To download drivers: Dell.com/support/drivers Managing your system For information about systems management software offered by Dell, see the Dell OpenManage Systems Management Overview Guide.
 Dell.com/openmanagemanuals For information about setting up, using, and troubleshooting OpenManage, see the Dell OpenManage Server Administrator User's Guide.
 Dell.com/openmanagemanuals For information about installing, using, and troubleshooting Dell OpenManage Essentials, see the Dell OpenManage Essentials User's Guide.
-Dell.com/openmanagemanuals For information about installing and using Active System Manager (ASM), see the Active System Manager User's Guide.
-Dell.com/asmdocs For understanding the features of Dell Lifecycle Controller (LCC), see the Dell Lifecycle Controller User's Guide.
+Dell.com/openmanagemanuals For information about installing and using Dell SupportAssist, see the Dell EMC SupportAssist Enterprise User's Guide.
+Dell.com/serviceabilitytools For understanding the features of Dell Lifecycle Controller, see the Dell Lifecycle Controller User's Guide.
 Dell.com/idracmanuals